You may have started your Craftsman lawn mower and noticed a big cloud of smoke or maybe your mower started smoking once the engine became hot.

 Plugged Air Filtration System in Your Craftsman

-You should start with checking your air filter system.
+You should start by checking your air filter system.
 It is very easy to check.
 If this happens to be the reason your mower is smoking, then you lucked out and won’t have to move on to the tougher items to diagnose.
 A plugged air filter system will be one of the least expensive repairs.

 - Remove the air filter cover which is located above the carburetor so it can pull in clean air.
 You may have to remove the cover by turning a couple of knobs or a screw.
 Sometimes the cover is held on with a couple of clips.
 It can vary from engine to engine.